ryan-inman/post-install-config/README.md

 <br />

 <p>
-Click Agents -> Roles -> Add New Role.
+Go to Admin Panel -> Agents -> Roles -> Add New Role.
 Enter the name "Supreme Admin" for the role and then navigate to the Permissions tab.
 Enable every permission in "Tickets", "Tasks" and "Knowledgebase".
 Make sure to save changes.
 </p>
 <br />